oracle/oci-typescript-sdk/lib/clusterplacementgroups/README.md

-# OCI NodeJS client for Cluster Placement Groups Service
+# OCI Node.js client for Cluster Placement Groups Service

 This module enables you to write code to manage resources for Cluster Placement Groups Service.